ruppysuppy/Pizza-Man/README.md

 ### Libraries used

 1. React: To create the Single Page App
+2. React-Router: For Routing
-2. Redux: For State Management
+3. Redux: For State Management
-3. Firebase: As a DataBase
+4. Firebase: As a DataBase

 ### Firebase Setup